Top

 For your accommodation in the 5 Lands, you can choose between the cities of La Spezia and Levanto.
 Or stay in one of the 5 small villages (Monterosso al Mare, Vernazza, Corniglia, Manarola or Riomaggiore).

 La Spezia is the largest town near the Cinque Terre.
-It is not part of the 5 Terre but serves as a gateway to the national park.
-It is a large, pleasant and lively city, particularly popular with tourists, with a wide range of accommodation.
+It is not part of the Cinque Terre but serves as the gateway to the national park.
+It is a large, pleasant, lively town, particularly popular with tourists, with a wide range of accommodation.

 Riomaggiore is an ancient fishing village nicknamed "the little capital of the Cinque Terre".
-Of the five villagesIt is the closest to La Spezia and can be reached in only 8 minutes by train.
+Of the five villages, it is the closest to La Spezia and can be reached in just 8 minutes by train.

-Manarola is an old winegrowing village and the oldest of the villages of the 5 lands as well as the most authentic and romantic.
+Manarola is an old winegrowers' village and the oldest of the 5 lands villages as well as the most authentic and romantic.
 It is the most photographed place.
 Certainly because it is also the most photogenic of the Cinque Terre.
 Not least because of the beauty of its landscape and buildings.

 Corniglia is in the centre of the 5 Terre road but does not have direct access to the sea like all the others.
 The number of inhabitants is 250.

-Vernazza is among the villages the most picturesque of the 5 Lands.
+Vernazza is one of the most picturesque villages in the 5 Lands.
 For this reason it is not easily accessible by road.
 You can reach it by train or by steep coastal paths.

 Monterosso al Mare means "the red mountain on the sea" in French.
-This village is the largest of the Cinque Terre.
-It is not the most aesthetic, but its beach is ideal for swimming.
-Of all the villagesIt has the most infrastructure.
+This village is the largest in the Cinque Terre.
+It's not the most aesthetically pleasing, but its beach is ideal for swimming.
+Of all the villages, it has the most facilities.

 As a result, it has more entertainment than the neighbouring villages.
 It has 1500 inhabitants and is divided into two districts, a medieval and a modern one.